tox-dev/tox/docs/how-to/usage.rst

     # Force editable install for a specific environment
     tox run -e 3.13 -x "testenv:3.13.package=editable"

-An override value takes substitutions, so it can reach the same values the configuration file can:
+tox substitutes into an override value, so it reaches the same values a configuration file can:

 .. code-block:: bash